reruo321/Spring-Practice/Spring-Boot/Kotlin/006-consumingREST-2/README.md

 ## Objective
 We will study how to fetch and post web services, using WebClient.
 Also, we will study many related things!

+## WebClient
+While RestTemplate is a blocking and synchronous client, **WebClient** is a non-blocking, reactive, and asynchronous web client, supporting HTTP/1.1.

+To use it,
+1. Create an instance of WebClient.
+2. Be ready for a request.
+3. Get & Handle the response.

 ### WebClient.Builder
-The interface **WebClinent.Builder** proivdes us a lot of options so that we can either use default values, or even customize them.
+The interface **WebClinent.Builder** provides us a lot of options so that we can either use default values, or even customize them.